A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Introduction

-Here we offer a comprehensive and modular RTS signal processing pipeline designed for robust denoising, high-fidelity digitization, and statistical characterization.
+Here we offer a comprehensive training-free and modular RTS analysis pipeline designed for robust denoising, high-fidelity digitization, and statistical characterization.
 At its core are two primary algorithmic contributions: an adaptive dual-tree complex wavelet transform (DTCWT) denoiser and a Bayesian digitizer.
 Each contribution is selected to address limitations observed in prior methods, particularly under high-noise conditions and multi-trap scenarios.
 High-noise conditions, we refer to settings with a wide range of noise levels, including severe background fluctuations that can obscure step transitions—a point elaborated further in the Methods section.
+While wavelet-based denoising \cite{rts_wavelet} and probabilistic inference \cite{rtn.bayesian,rtn.bayesian2, mcmc1, mcmc2} have each been explored independently in prior RTS studies, our work adopts in its adaptive formulation and unified integration into an autonomous pipeline that operates without training data or learned models.
+Each RTS trace is processed independently, avoiding dependence on prior signal statistics and reducing the barrier for experimental adoption.

+The proposed adaptive DTCWT denoiser leverages the approximate shift invariance and better transition preservation of the traditional DTCWT by incorporating automated decomposition-level selection and thresholding rules specific to RTS transitions.
+The benchmarking results show that these characteristics allow for efficient background noise suppression while preserving transition fidelity under a variety of noise conditions.
+A probabilistic model that interprets the denoised signal in terms of discrete amplitude levels found from KDE is then used to handle RTS digitization.
+The digitizer determines RTS levels using a Bayesian inference process that integrates data from the observed signal amplitude and prior state likelihoods, as opposed to heuristic thresholding or proximity-based peak matching.
+In addition to being computationally efficient and appropriate for large-scale RTS analysis, this method offers a lightweight and comprehensible substitute for more intricate generative models. \textbf{Methods} provides a detailed description of the formal probabilistic formulation and inference process.

 The workflow for the RTS characterization, as illustrated in \autoref{fig:fig1_rts_examples}b, involves three primary stages:(1) denoising and KDE, (2) digitization, and (3) dwell time statistics extraction.
 First, a raw signal is processed using a denoising algorithm to suppress background fluctuations while preserving the discrete transitions characteristic of the RTS behavior.
 The denoised signal is then analyzed using statistical tools such as kernel density estimation (KDE) to identify discrete amplitude levels.
 In the second stage, the identified levels then serve to digitize the signal into binary sequences, each representing an individual trap.
 Finally, from these digitized traces, we extract key trap parameters such as their characteristic dwell times $\bar{\tau}_{\text{high}}$ and $\bar{\tau}_{\text{low}}$, corresponding to the average durations that the system stays in the low and high states in \autoref{fig:fig1_rts_examples}a.